 4. Categories of personal information

-We process two categories of personal information about you and (where this applies) your dependants:
+For all our services, we process the following categories of personal information about you and (where this applies) your dependants:

 Standard personal information includes: